blackears/cyclopsLevelBuilder/doc/index.md

 Most of the tools support pressing the Escape key to cancel the current operation.

 ## CyclopsBlock object

 Each block you create is encapsulated in a CyclopsBlock object.
-There is a limited number of properties on it that you can change.
+There are a number of properties on it that you can change.

 * Collision Type - Affects the type of collision generated for the object
 	* None - No collision